PaulJette/FormGenerator/README.md

 5. **MudBlazor Integration**: While MudBlazor provides excellent UI components, integrating them with dynamic validation required custom solutions.

+6. **Numeric Field Binding**: A particular challenge was ensuring that numeric fields maintained independent values when multiple instances existed on the same form.
+This required:
+   - Implementing a robust ID generation system that guarantees uniqueness
+   - Carefully managing the binding between MudNumericField components and the underlying data model
+   - Using string-based references rather than object references to prevent unintended state sharing

 ## Future Improvements

 Several areas could be enhanced in future iterations: